-Marriage is a publicly committed relationship that comes with deep connection, great joys, and, at times, challenges.
-Betrayal in marriage happens when one spouse is disloyal to their commitment and severs trust in the partnership.
+Marriage is a publicly committed relationship that comes with deep emotional connection, great joys, and, at times, challenges.
+Betrayal in marriage happens when one partner or spouse is disloyal to their commitment and severs trust in the partnership.
 Repairing the effects of betrayal on a marriage is a difficult process that takes time, patience, and recommitment from both partners.

 Healing from a betrayal in your marriage is a process that can involve three phases and fifteen steps.
 Phase one focuses on the realization of the betrayal, phase two is on effectively acknowledging the situation, and phase three is on recovering and repairing your relationship.
 Read on to get over betrayal in a marriage.